Economic Data freely available online

 Shorter-term macroeconomic data on each of the OECD countries can be found in the OECD's Main Economic Indicators (MEI).
-Although the complete publication is available only by subscription, some of the key data can be found at:
+These can be downloaded from the OECD iLibrary at:

 This section of the site contains various datasets classified under a number of headings, such as Development, Economic Projections, Labour and National Accounts.
 You can customise the datasets by series, countries and years.

-The complete set of World Bank World Development Indicators and World Bank Global Development Finance data are available free via the UK Data Service (incorporating the former Economic and Social Data Service (ESDS)), which requires you to login through the UK Access Management Federation for Education and Research.
+The complete set of World Bank World Development Indicators and World Bank International Debt Statistics data are available free via the UK Data Service (incorporating the former Economic and Social Data Service (ESDS)), which requires you to login through the UK Access Management Federation for Education and Research.
 You will first need to register.
 This is free.
 (Details are given on the site).
 Then to login, you specify your university or college and then use your university/college username and password.

 A useful set of publications by the World Bank are the Little Data Books.
 These give key indicators of the economy, environment, external debt, etc. for each of over 200 countries and for groups of countries organised by region and by income.
 There is a separate page for each country or group.